Eyoab11/Bank-credit-scoring/README.md

-# Bati Bank Credit Scoring Project
+# Credit Risk Model

-## Project Summary
-...
+Project for credit risk scoring using ML.